 Stigma designated the person as being of less value than you, even perhaps, an "enemy" (Nixon declares war on drugs 1971).
-1980s

 Federal Block Grant Program transfers responsibility for the delivery of treatment and prevention services to the states.
+[1981]

-[1981] Anti-Drug Abuse Act authorizes \$4 billion to fight drugs, primarily through law enforcement (1986) President Reagan formally announces a renewed "War on Drugs"; the shift away from treatment toward punishment and incarceration intensifies [1987] - Erosion of treatment reimbursement benefits by insurance - All but eliminates the 28-day inpatient treatment programs
+Anti-Drug Abuse Act authorizes \$4 billion to fight drugs, primarily through law enforcement (1986)

+President Reagan formally announces a renewed "War on Drugs"; the shift away from treatment toward punishment and incarceration intensifies [1987]

-1990s
+- Erosion of treatment reimbursement benefits by insurance - All but eliminates the 28-day inpatient treatment programs

+In 1982 President Ronald Reagan called for a war on drugs: by 1990 more men were in federal prisons on drug charges alone than had comprised the entire 1980 federal prison population for all crimes combined.

+Laurie Carrett

 President Clinton includes a treatment benefit for "alcoholism" and other addictions in his national health care reform proposal [1993]

 Naltrexone approved for alcoholism (1994).